COUNTRY GIRL TURNED URBAN DESIGNER

 “I can do this all by myself….”
 The mantra of a stubborn and crafty twelve year old.
 I’m not sure if anyone knew I was stowed away in the attic, stitching together a mauve jersey knit gown with no pattern, on a White Brand sewing machine that I bought at a nearby garage sale with lunch money leftovers.
 Improvising my way through a life adorned with countless d.i.y. endeavors is sort of my bag, so when it came time to pick a name for my business of building little works of wearable art, Add Libb just seemed to fit.

 This pretty much still describes my creative process.
+The materials themselves are my inspiration.
+They tell me how to fashion and combine them to make them more beautiful, more distinctive.
 I fall in love with a fabric here, a supple leather there, maybe a great vintage finding, and it is not until I get into the studio that things begin to come together.
 Sometimes the process takes me on a walk of beautiful Charleston, revealing a curly-q tendril or an architectural detail that inspires me and makes its way into my artwork.

 I was born and raised in Charlottesville, VA, where I attended the University of Virginia, graduating with a BA in Anthropology in 2005.
 Historically a jack-of-all-crafts, I grew up sewing, weaving and woodworking, to name a few hobbies.
 After two years in Charleston, a land of artistic individuals and entrepreneurs, I began to wonder what I was waiting for.
 Add Libb was born in late 2007 and I have never looked back.